jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (1) A person may appeal to the Gambling Commission against a decision of the Secretary to— (a) refuse to grant a certificate of approval to the person; or (b) suspend or cancel a certificate of approval held by the person.
-(2) An appeal must be in writing and must be made within 15 working days after the date of notice of the Secretary's decision, or any longer time that the Gambling Commission allows if an application for an extension is made within the 15-day period.
+(2) An appeal must be in writing and must be made within 15 working days after the date of notice of the Secretary’s decision, or any longer time that the Gambling Commission allows if an application for an extension is made within the 15-day period.
 (3) The Gambling Commission—
   (a) may request any information from the person or the Secretary; and (b) is not bound to follow any formal procedure; and